Red Riding Hood 2

 Overview of the 16 pages showing Punctuations, Emotions, Characters, Locations.

-Another thing I wanted to show was how a researcher’s insights could be integrated within and added the “Notes” section.
+Another thing I wanted to show was how a researcher’s insights could be integrated and added the “Notes” section.
 I copied and pasted material from another resource as I did not want to spend the time and probably wouldn’t be able to write anything substantial.

 Text box in the middle for 'Notes', Slide out column 'Menu' on the right with table of contents